microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 ### Region 2: Create, Retrieve, Update, Upsert, and Delete examples with partitionid

-If you partition the elastic table you must always use the `partitionid` value together with the primary key to uniquely identify any record.
+If you apply an optional partitioning strategy on the elastic table you must always use the `partitionid` value together with the primary key to uniquely identify any record.
 In these examples using the `contoso_SensorData` table, the `contoso_DeviceId` value is being used for the `partitionid`.
 Learn more in [Partitioning and horizontal scaling](https://learn.microsoft.com/power-apps/developer/data-platform/elastic-tables#partitioning-and-horizontal-scaling).

 To include `partitionid`, you have three options: